jaybeeuu/jaybeeuu-dev/packages/posts/src/premature-optimisation.md

 But there was a cost - complexity.
-I had to get my head around a less familiar data structure (it wwent from plain old arrays treated to a linked list).
+I had to get my head around a less familiar data structure (it went from plain old arrays treated to a linked list).
 That data structure needed to be mutated in place (better for memory & less GC), so there were weird mutation bugs I had to track down.
 The rest of the project treated most data structures as immutable so that was a deviation.